 Aggressive hybrid funds fall in the category of hybrid schemes.
-These take exposure to both debt and equity securities in proportions specified in the scheme’s investment objective.
-As compared to plain vanilla balanced funds, these funds have differences in asset allocation.
-In case of balanced hybrid funds, the fund manager is not allowed to take advantage of arbitrage opportunities.
-In arbitrage, he/she buys securities at a low price in one stock exchange and sells them at a higher prices in the other.
-Gains accrue as a result of the price differential of the same security in different market.
+These funds have exposure to both debt and equity instruments in proportions specified in the scheme’s investment objective.
+As compared to plain vanilla balanced funds, these funds have differences when it comes to asset allocation.
+In the case of balanced hybrid funds, the fund manager is not allowed to take advantage of arbitrage opportunities.
+In arbitrage, the fund manager buys securities at a low price in one stock exchange and sells them at a higher price in the other.
+Gains accrue as a result of the price differential of the same security in a different market.

-The autonomy and choice of investment options available to aggressive hybrid funds is much higher than balanced hybrid funds.
+The autonomy and choice of investment options available to aggressive hybrid funds are much higher than balanced hybrid funds.
 Aggressive hybrid funds enjoy the flexibility to take advantage of arbitrage opportunities available in the market.
-These funds have to allocate at least 20% of fund assets towards debt instruments.
-The investment in equity and equity related instruments varies between 40% to 60% of fund’s assets.
+These funds have to allocate at least 20% of the fund assets towards debt instruments.
+The investment in equity and equity-linked instruments varies between 40% to 60% of the fund’s assets.
 The manner of stock selection varies from growth to value.
-Similarly, selection of debt securities differ from being highly sensitive to low interest rate sensitive.
+Similarly, the selection of debt securities differs from being highly sensitive to low-interest-rate sensitive.

 These funds aim at generating current income along with wealth accumulation over the long-term via a hybrid portfolio composition.
-These funds may be perceived as yielding higher returns at a relatively higher risk than standalone balanced hybrid funds.
-The fund manager attempts to provide consistent returns by investing primarily in equity and a small portion in debt and money market instruments.
-Such funds are best suited to investors who have a moderate risk appetite and medium-term investment horizon of at least 5 years to 7 years.
+These funds may are capable of yielding higher returns at a relatively higher risk than standalone balanced hybrid funds.
+The fund manager attempts to provide consistent returns by investing primarily in equity and a small portion of debt and money market instruments.
+Such funds are best suited to investors who have a moderate risk appetite and medium-term investment horizon of at least five years to seven years.

-The budding investors who are new to volatility associated with the stock market may give these funds a try.
-Even within the same category, the level of risk among funds may vary depending upon the presence of mid-cap and small-cap stocks.
-However, while picking funds for investing, use analyse both quantitative and qualitative aspects of the fund.
+The budding investors who are new to market volatility may give these funds a try.
+Even within the same category, the level of risk among funds may vary depending on the presence of mid-cap and small-cap stocks.
+However, while picking funds for investing, quantitative and qualitative aspects of the fund must be analysed.

-In spite of having an asset allocation of more than 20% in debt and money market instruments, the returns are not guaranteed.
+ReturnDespite having an asset allocation of more than 20% in debt and money market instruments, the returns are not assured.
 A change in the overall interest rate in the economy might affect the fund returns by impacting the price of underlying debt securities.
-But compared to pure debt funds, these funds generate above average returns due to having exposure to arbitrage opportunities.
+But compared to pure debt funds, these funds generate above-average returns due to having exposure to arbitrage opportunities.